admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

-## about adminDōjō

-adminDōjō provides an easy to setup enviroment to train real-world Linux administration tasks in preconfigured VirtualMachines.
+adminDōjō provides an **easy to setup environment** to train **real-world Linux administration tasks** in preconfigured VirtualMachines.

 Each training contains a real-world scenario and in-depth explanations.

-After completing a scenario, it gets verified and rated by the Testing Framework InSpec - this way you know exactly if you implemented best-practices.
+Each training gets verified and rated - this way you know exactly if you implemented best-practices.

-Since Gamification can help motivating yourself, adminDōjō also measures the time you needed and calculates a score for each scenario.
+To help motivating yourself, adminDōjō allows you to track your progress online and compete with others!

 **adminDōjō is not just a simulation**!